signalogic/SigSRF_SDK/mediaTest_readme.md

 General guidelines and recommendations for high capacity and real-time performance are given in [Performance](#user-content-performance) above.
 Below are command line options that may improve mediaMin and user application performance, in particular real-time performance and audio quality.

-<a name="StreamGroupOutputWavPath"></a>
+<a name="OutputWavPath"></a>
-#### Stream Group Output Wav Path
+#### Output Wav Path

-The -gWavOutputPath command line option specifies a path for intermediate stream group wav output, including individual streams and merged streams.
+The -g <path> command line option specifies a path for output wav files, including both stream group and timestamp matching mode output wav files and also including individual streams and merged streams.
 Because packet/media threads write wav files on-the-fly, this option may help in improving packet/media thread performance, and in turn overall application performance, especially for systems with HDD (rotating media) drives.
 In general, for HDD based wav output, any reduction in seek times can significantly improve overall thread performance, and specifically for Linux ext4 filesystems, an HDD operating at near full capacity over long time periods may fragment files during writes (i.e. files with some sectors seperated by a long physical distance on the disk platter), thus resulting in longer seek times.

 If mediaMin display output and event log shows pre-emption warning messages such as: